nightroman/FarNet/PowerShellFar/README.md

 viewing the output.

 PowerShell scripts opened in the editor may be invoked by `[F5]`.
-The key is hard-coded.
-The output is shown in the viewer.
+Normal script output is shown in the viewer.
+`Invoke-Build` script output is shown in the console.

 **Examples**